maxmatical/ml-cheatsheet/ML tips/interesting papers/README.md

 2. Use a retro style architecture, inject external vectors into model
   - requires 2 NNs, one (frozen) to generate the encoded representations and 1 to take (input + nearest neighbors) into the model
   - the encoder model should not use label smoothing in this case
+3. frame classification as a seq2seq task (think t5), then use retro directly